Special Collections Copyright and Literary Rights Checklist

 Start by separating physical custody from intellectual-property rights

 A repository can receive the physical archive without automatically receiving every related copyright or literary-rights interest.
-Donors need those concepts separated clearly before anyone assumes the institution can digitize, publish, or license the material broadly.
+Separate those concepts before anyone assumes the institution can digitize, publish, or license the material broadly.

 Describe the physical property first: boxes, folders, albums, born-digital media, photographs, recordings, and any separated books or artifacts that are part of the gift.